Please use the menu below to navigate to any article section:

-For some reason Australians are not as comfortable with the idea of negotiating than some of their overseas counterparts.
+For some reason, Australians are not as comfortable with the idea of negotiating as some of their overseas counterparts.

 Teach your child the necessary skills to negotiate effectively and importantly, give them the confidence to know when to walk away from a deal that’s simply not going to tick all of their necessary boxes.

 Buying your first home is an exciting yet scary prospect as you’re entering into the great unknown and outlaying a lot of money.

 Equipping your child with the necessary tools to navigate this important step toward lifelong independence is one of the valuable lessons you can impart as a parent.

 In fact, it will be far more valuable to them than any cash injection for a deposit, because it will stand them in good stead to effectively manage their own finances well into the future.

 Subscribe & don’t miss a single episode of Michael Yardney’s podcast

 Hear Michael & a select panel of guest experts discuss property investment, success & money related topics.
 Subscribe now, whether you're on an Apple or Android handset.

 Need help listening to Michael Yardney’s podcast from your phone or tablet?